 Japanese cuisine involves fresh, delicate flavours based on seasonal ingredients.
 Rice, miso (fermented soybean) soup, tofu (soybean curd), pickled vegetables and fresh seafood are staples of the Japanese diet.
 Traditionally, meat was not eaten because of Buddhist beliefs, but these days, consumption of beef, chicken and pork is widespread.

 While sake (rice wine) is still regularly served, beer is by far the most popular alcoholic beverage.
 Whisky is also gaining popularity thanks to a number of Scotch-style distilleries.

 Teriyaki: Meat or fish marinated in a soy sauce, mirin wine and sugar, and grilled or broiled.

 Tempura: Seafood and vegetables deep-fried in a light batter.

 Sushi: Slices of raw fish and vegetables placed on cooked vinegared rice.

-Sashimi: Thinly sliced fresh fish served uncooked with soy sauce, pickled ginger and wasabi.
+Sashimi: Thinly sliced fresh fish often served uncooked with soy sauce, pickled ginger and wasabi.